StevenMayher/432-2022/quiz/quiz2/README.md

 # Quiz 2

+## There was a typo in Question 27

+In the setup for Question 27, we refer to the `dat27` data set.
+In the chunks that form the potential responses for Question 27, we refer to the `data27` data set.
+This was just a typo.
+The data set should have been named `data27` throughout.
+As a hint, I'll tell you that at least one of the three chunks does what it is supposed to do, so that answer D is incorrect for Question 27.

 ## All Quiz Materials are now available.
 The Quiz is due at 9 AM on Tuesday 2022-04-19.

 1. The [Main Document for the Quiz](https://github.com/THOMASELOVE/432-2022/blob/main/quiz/quiz2/432_quiz2_2022.pdf) is now available.
 This is a [31-page PDF](https://github.com/THOMASELOVE/432-2022/blob/main/quiz/quiz2/432_quiz2_2022.pdf) containing the Instructions and all 30 questions.
 Be sure you have all 31 pages.